junxit/us-congress-bills-110/metadata.md

 - 2007-07-27 — Placed on the Union Calendar, Calendar No. 169.
 - 2007-07-27 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 110-267.
 - 2007-07-27 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 110-267.
+- 2007-07-30 — Considered under suspension of the rules. (consideration: CR 7/31/2007 H8897-8898)
+- 2007-07-30 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2623.
+- 2007-07-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-07-30 — Mr. Filner moved to suspend the rules and pass the bill, as amended.
+- 2007-07-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 7/31/2007 H8897-8898)
+- 2007-07-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 7/31/2007 H8897-8898)